darksmo/jquery-weekscheduler-widget/README.md

 [1]: <https://github.com/darksmo/jquery-weekscheduler-widget>

-A week scheduler widget, ideal to be used as a popup to schedule an event to occur at a given week
+A week scheduler widget, ideal to be used as a popup to schedule an event to occur at a given time and days in week.

 [![Build Status](https://travis-ci.org/darksmo/jquery-weekscheduler-widget.svg?branch=master)](https://travis-ci.org/darksmo/jquery-weekscheduler-widget)